gwinn/hornypony/README.md

 To control you unicorn instances run:

-`/etc/init.d/pony command instance`
+`/etc/init.d/pony command instance environment`

 Where command is:
 `<start|stop|restart|upgrade|force-stop|reopen-logs>`

-and instance is name of one of your configuration files in `/etc/unicorn` directory
+instance is name of one of your configuration files in `/etc/unicorn` directory

+and environment is an you application environment:
+`production` or `development`